norio-ogawa/viya-operations-dashboard/README.md

 A collection of Grafana panels for daily operations of SAS Viya.

-The goal of this dashboard is to help administrators quickly check the health of a SAS Viya environment with minimal clicks and filter changes.
+The dashboard helps administrators identify abnormal conditions in a few minutes during routine health checks.

 ## Import